SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

 #### errors

-* 201 – Not found in the database - if there is no employee with such an id.
+* 201 – Not found in the database - if there is no employee/driver with such an id.

 <hr>

 ### update

-Updates existing employee.
+Updates existing employee/driver.

 **required sub-user rights**: `employee_update`.